expresspigeon/blog/src/content/kb/webforms/regular-web-forms.md

 If you want to maintain your brand and design, simply create a newsletter for subscription confirmation using [our editor](/kb/creating-and-editing-newsletter) and chose your custom template for the confirmation.

+> The title of the template in our editor will be the subject for the confirmation email.

 ![](/kb/images/webforms/Selection_928.png)